 - Separate assumptions required for off-claim and disabled lives; - Greater complexity of the model; or - Current carrier actuarial software may not have the capability for first principles modeling. - b.
-Claim Costs-in force vs. disabled lives
+Claim Costs

 The claim-cost approach has historically been the common approach utilized for projecting LTC morbidity, consistent with methods utilized for other health products.
 As first-principles approaches have become more popular, claim costs have been utilized less to measure morbidity for LTC insurance.
 Claim costs represent the total annualized incurred claims per unit of exposure.
-The factors are often applied on a total lives basis, including both off-claim and disabled policyholders.
-In some cases, the factors are applied only to active (i.e. off-claim) lives.
-The actuary will want to understand how the claim costs were developed based on an active lives exposure basis, an exposure adjustment (sometimes referred to as J-prime adjustment) would be applied to a total lives exposure model to avoid overstating the morbidity.
+The factors can be applied on a total lives basis, including both off-claim and disabled policyholders, or the factors may be applied only to active (i.e., off-claim) lives.
+Generally, actuaries utilizing this approach seek to understand how the claim cost assumptions were derived in order to use them accordingly.
+For example, if the claim costs were developed based on an active lives exposure basis, an exposure adjustment (sometimes referred to as J-prime adjustment) would be applied to a total lives exposure model to avoid overstating the morbidity.

-There are several reasons that actuaries have chosen to utilize claim costs historically:
+There are several reasons why actuaries have chosen to utilize claim costs historically:

-• Complexity-with only one set of assumptions regarding expected morbidity, some actuaries may find it easier to understand and review for reasonableness.
-Due to the complexity inherent in the first-principles approach, the moving pieces are sometimes more difficult to comprehend and can create additional analysis requirements that might not be warranted for smaller or less complex blocks of business.

-- Ease of Implementation-claim costs are often easier to implement as most actuarial software include claim-cost approaches.
+- Complexity-with only one set of assumptions regarding expected morbidity, some actuaries find it easier to understand and review for reasonableness.
+Due to the complexity inherent in the first-principles approach, the moving pieces are sometimes more difficult to comprehend and can create additional analysis requirements that might not be warranted for smaller or less complex blocks of business. - Ease of implementation-claim costs are often easier to implement as most actuarial software include claim-cost approaches.
 Most in-house tools and some software providers do not currently support robust first-principles methodologies. - Credibility-depending on the experience available, a first-principles approach can create credibility issues in cells with sparse data.
-For further considerations regarding credibility, refer to the Long-Term Care Credibility Monograph.
+For further considerations regarding credibility, refer to the Academy's 2016 Long-Term Care Credibility Monograph.